dagimg-dot/vicinaext/README.md

 - The script installs to user directories, no sudo required
 - Ensure `~/.local/share/vicinae/extensions/` is writable

-**Extension not loading in Vicinae?**
-- Check the installed extension structure
-- Verify `manifest.json` is present and valid
-- Restart Vicinae after installation

 ## 📄 License

 This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- Built for the Vicinae community

----

 <div align="center">